The 42 best restaurants in Guadalajara

 Are there any Michelin Star restaurants in Guadalajara, Mexico?

-There are a number of chefs that have worked at Michelin Star restaurants in other countries before returning to Mexico to open their own restaurants.
+There are a number of chefs who have worked at Michelin Star restaurants in other countries before returning to Mexico to open their own restaurants.
 Paco Ruano, Adolfo Galnares, and Jesús Escalera Ciscares are just three of the chefs with Michelin Star work experience.
 I’m sure they are on the radar of the Michelin judges when they start reviewing restaurants in Mexico.

 Final Thoughts: Best Guadalajara Restaurants

-I feel uniquely qualified to write this article because I have been living here for so long.
 All of the top Google searches are bloggers who parachute in for a long weekend and try to summarize the Guadalajara restaurant scene having eaten at these restaurants only once.
-I have lived in Guadalajara for ten years of which I have spent five years working in Guadalajara restaurants.
-The contacts that I have made give me a unique perspective about restaurants that are opening and why others are closing.

 Restaurateurs typically know how to eat well because that is their industry and they need to know the market.
 Their employees have gone on to work in other kitchens and dining rooms, their purveyors supply other restaurants and everybody talks.

-This list is based on my personal experiences but it is highly influenced by the conversations that I have with people within the local industry as well as national and international guests.
 My wife and I love to eat out and try everything new.
 I am using this blog as a way to document the things that I love and think that you might like too.
 These are my favorite Guadalajara restaurants.